 I’ve developed an obsession with my blender.
 I don’t know why.
 It’s not new and it hasn’t suddenly developed the ability to do things it couldn’t do before.
 But, for some reason, the possibilities and creations I’ve made with it this week have felt endless.

 I’ll be honest, Liam made me a banana smoothie that was an absolute revelation (for the last 30 years I haven’t gone near a banana and now I’m blending them up with oat bran, almonds, milk and ice, like they’re going out of fashion), and a game changer because since then I’ve been blending everything in sight.

-I’ve had apricot smoothies, chocolate milkshakes, blended ice coffee, guacamole, and Friday night turned it to strawberry daiquiri night!
+I’ve had apricot smoothies, chocolate milkshakes, blended ice coffee, guacamole, and Friday night turned into strawberry daiquiri night!
 That’s what got me thinking about these grown-up slushes, combining my two favourites: gin and grapefruit.
 I’ve used the last of my Manchester Three Rivers Gin (and I’m very sad about it) but it was totally worth it for this.

 Smooth, sharp and ice cool, with a gin kick, these slushes make the perfect by-the-pool, or pre-dinner drink on a hot summer’s evening.

 You’ll need to be a little bit prepared (pouring juice in to ice cube trays, it’s hardly taxing work) a few hours before but once you’ve got that bit down, it’s a case of chucking everything in the blender and blending while you do your happy dance.
 Get your sunglasses on kids, it’s time to party.

 Grapefruit juice to make 24 ice cubes, 500ml

 A few hours before, pour the grapefruit juice into the ice cube trays and freeze.
 Have a lie down.